Cancer of the parathyroid gland is rare. Benign (non-cancerous) tumours of the parathyroid gland are more common.

-Most of the calcium in the body is stored in the bones.
+Most of the calcium in the body is stored in your bones.
 Bisphosphonates are drugs that stop the bones releasing calcium into the blood.

 Some types of bisphosphonate are given as a drip into a vein.
 You can have this treatment as an outpatient.
 It takes 15 to 60 minutes and you usually have it every 3 to 4 weeks.

 You can also take bisphosphonates as tablets or capsules.
-If you are prescribed these, your doctor, specialist nurse or pharmacist will explain how you should take them.
+Your doctor, specialist nurse or pharmacist will explain how you should take them.

 Denosumab is a type of cancer drug called a monoclonal antibody.
-Monoclonal antibodies are also called targeted therapies, because they work by ‘targeting’ specific proteins that are either produced by cells or found on the surface of cells (receptors).
+Monoclonal antibodies are also called targeted therapies.
+They work by targeting specific proteins that are made by cells or found on the surface of cells (receptors).